 “Your images need to be friendly and refined.
 At the same time you need to maintain a conversation with those followers who choose to stop and look at your photos, to get to know you, to find out what you think.
 They have to be able to see you, to know who they’re talking to.
 And you also have to get to know them.
 Creating a bond is very important so that they can trust you.”

 Influencers are people, not companies, machines or corporations.
 This is what allows them to identify with other people and establish relationships.
 An influencer needs to have a clear field of expertise but also be versatile enough to be able to talk about diverse areas of interest, finding common ground with other influencers and brands.

 “I began in the early days of bloggers when, even back then, I was tying together the worlds of fashion and good food … Despite success in this area, my life was turned around when I started managing the Marketing and Communication Department of a 700-metre-squared restaurant at the foot of the W Hotel.
 For five years, I obviously needed to give up my most cherished hobby because of a lack of spare time.
 With that period now over, about a year and a half ago I decided to return to my online adventures thanks to my Instagram @cooltourtheblog .
-This allows me to show the experience in the world of foodie communication which I gained during those five years of research and the lessons which I continue to learn from the sector.”
+This allows me to show my experience in the world of foodie communication, which I gained during those five years of research, and the lessons which I continue to learn from in this sector.”